steven2358/kafbox/README.md

 Included algorithms
 -------------------
-[Note: all present in previous version on sourceforge, some missing in github]

 - Approximate Linear Dependency Kernel Recursive Least-Squares (ALD-KRLS), as proposed in Y. Engel, S. Mannor, and R. Meir.
 "The kernel recursive least- squares algorithm", IEEE Transactions on Signal Processing, volume 52, no. 8, pages 2275-2285, 2004.
 - Sliding-Window Kernel Recursive Least-Squares (SW-KRLS), as proposed in S. Van Vaerenbergh, J. Via, and I. Santamaria.
 "A sliding-window kernel RLS algorithm and its application to nonlinear channel identification", 2006 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Toulouse, France, 2006.
 - Naive Online Regularized Risk Minimization Algorithm (NORMA), as proposed in J. Kivinen, A. Smola and C. Williamson.
 "Online Learning with Kernels", IEEE Transactions on Signal Processing, volume 52, no. 8, pages 2165-2176, 2004.